course-details-portlet

 Further on evaluation

 • Students shall prepare a group work of 2 assignments that are collected in a portfolio.
-The group work is included in the assessment, and all participants in the same group receive the same grade.
+The group work is compulsory and must be approved to qualify for the individual exam.

 • New and postponed exam: The student is entitled to a postponed exam only where the student has had a valid absence or has failed.
 New and postponed exam: following semester.